 The idea to bring ads to Facebook comes from the fact that Facebook would try to recover the Return on Investment from the messaging app for which it has spent US$ 22 billion, and it plans to make a 10 billion revenue run rate within five years, according to the report on monetization made by Forbes.
 This will start next year, and the major problem lies in the fact that Koum and Acton 2014 had signed the handing over agreement based on an idea of no pressure for revenue generation in 5 years from Facebook.
 Thus Facebook failed to work according to the agreement.

 Thus the first step towards earning this revenue was in the form of linking Facebook and WhatsApp through phone numbers.
 This did not work out, and Facebook had to pay a US$122 million the fine for removing this new feature from the mediums.
 WhatsApp customers were not shown ads in their Facebook profiles, which was a huge monetary loss for Facebook.

 However, Facebook exposed the messaging app to ads in the chat boxes, making it open to business.
 However, the direct threat to such ads came from the security procedures involved in end-to-end encryption.
 Thus, Facebook would not commercialize the messaging in WhatsApp; thus, from the chat box, they targetted the new Status space in the app.
 This shall happen next year, adding more business analytical tool.

-There is a huge anxiety over the fact that if ads come flowing in, there will be security breach pertaining to the end-to-end encryption.
+There is huge anxiety over the fact that if ads come flowing in, there will be a security breach pertaining to end-to-end encryption.
 But a WhatsApp spokesperson mentioned that these are just Status ads that will come to WhatsApp and that the encryption will be unaltered.
 “There are no plans to change that.”

-The new Facebook advertisement feature is spotted on the app for the iOS, meaning the platform is already working on the new feature.
+The new Facebook advertisement feature is spotted on the app for iOS, meaning the platform is already working on the new feature.